OYO says no specific relief for Zostel in arbitration as latter claims victory

-New Delhi, March 7 (IANS) In a stretched battle, hospitality major OYO Hotels & Homes and hostel chain Zostel are at logger heads over an arbitration award as OYO said that the Arbitration Tribunal adjudicating the dispute between two entities has granted no specific relief to Zostel in terms of receiving ownership in the hospitality major.
+New Delhi: In a stretched battle, hospitality major OYO Hotels & Homes and hostel chain Zostel are at logger heads over an arbitration award as OYO said that the Arbitration Tribunal adjudicating the dispute between two entities has granted no specific relief to Zostel in terms of receiving ownership in the hospitality major.

 In a blog on Sunday evening, OYO said: "We are stating that the Arbitration Tribunal has granted no specific relief to Zostel in terms of receiving ownership in OYO."